etiennedevaux/warksar/README.md

 ?
 CSS code is split into well-defined and commented sections ?
 Semantic markup is used to structure HTML code
 ?
 HTML and CSS are kept in separate, linked files
 ?
-CSS files are linked to in the HTML file’s head element Defensive design
+CSS files are linked to in the HTML fileï¿½s head element Defensive design
 ? errors are handled gracefully and users are notified of the problem where appropriate.
 Comments